-What You Should Do After a DUI Arrest
+What Should You Do After a DUI Arrest

-Understanding Nevada DUI Laws
+Understanding Nevada Dui Laws

 A DUI in Nevada can be a misdemeanor or felony, depending on individual circumstances and any prior history of DUI’s.
 Because it’s difficult to keep up with changing laws and procedures, a DUI lawyer is necessary to navigate the process, especially one familiar with Nevada law.
 The smallest detail such as how you are stopped and pulled over, or what you ate or drank in the last 24-hours, can make a huge difference in a DUI case.
 A qualified DUI lawyer can investigate and make sure that nothing is overlooked or ignored, and that you don’t suffer unfair consequences as a result.

-DUI Felony and Penalties
+Dui Felony And Penalties

 DUI felonies are extremely serious charges.
 Although DUI misdemeanors and felonies are both criminal charges, a felony can result in much more severe consequences.
 A DUI can become a felony if you have already been convicted twice of a DUI, the incident caused serious harm or ended up in the death of someone else, or if you have been convicted of felony DUI in the past.
 A felony DUI can result in thousands of dollars in fines, 2 to 15 years in prison, and loss of driving privileges.

-If you are found guilty of driving under the influence, the judge decides the appropriate sentencing.
 Penalties for a First Offense DUI conviction in Nevada include: